 City Centre, the best area to stay in Ubud

-Generally Ubud is quieter than most places on the island of Bali with the streets a lot calmer and the vibe a little more relaxed, which pays dividends for tourists.
-However, don’t be fooled into thinking that this place has no traffic as it certainly has congestion involving vehicles and people.
-This area is well connected to the rest of Ubud with various buses and taxis as well as bemos, which all serve the Denpasar International Airport.
-The city centre is also the safest neighbourhood in Ubud as there are many tourist police, though the crime rate is very low.
+Generally Ubud is quieter than most places on the island of Bali, as the streets are a lot calmer and the vibe is a little more relaxed, which pays dividends for tourists.
+However, don’t be fooled into thinking that this area has no traffic, as it certainly has a lot of congestion, involving both vehicles and people.
+This area is well connected to the rest of Ubud with various buses and taxis, as well as bemos, which all serve the Denpasar International Airport.
+The city centre is also the safest neighbourhood in Ubud as there are many tourist police around, although the crime rate is generally very low.